Reading Time: 4 minutes

-- Impress your SEO buddies with this hack that allows you to track important metrics like clicks and revenue from Google’s organic Shopping listings: How to Track Surfaces Across Google (Free Shopping Ads) Revenue in Google Analytics
+- Impress your SEO buddies with this new setting that allows you to track important metrics like clicks and revenue from Google’s organic Shopping listings: Set up auto-tagging in Merchant Center

 As a paid media specialist, reporting is one of the most important tasks you complete on a weekly or monthly basis.
 Your reports allow you to show your clients or stakeholders what you’ve been doing with their account and how it’s improving their investment – both in you as a consultant, and in their ad spend.

 Reporting is also very time consuming if you’re not automating the repetitive tasks as much as possible.
 Use the following resources to stop wasting so much time on reporting each month.
 Then use that extra time to make your visuals and insights more impactful.